 A separate memorandum of understanding was signed on 8 December 2016 between Wycombe and Aylesbury Vale District Councils setting out how we will work together to address unmet housing needs.

-On 13 July 2017, the Buckinghamshire district councils (Wycombe, Aylesbury Vale, Chiltern, and South Bucks ) and the Buckinghamshire Thames Valley Local Enterprise Partnership a memorandum of understanding (MoU).
+On 13 July 2017, the Buckinghamshire district councils (Wycombe, Aylesbury Vale, Chiltern, and South Bucks ) and the Buckinghamshire Thames Valley Local Enterprise Partnership jointly signed a memorandum of understanding (MoU).
 This MoU covers how we have worked together, and will continue to work together, on a wide range of topics, including housing and the economy.

 Sustainability appraisal, strategic environmental assessment, and habitats regulation assessment

 A sustainability appraisal has been produced in parallel with the preparation of the new local plan.
 This is because local plans are likely to have significant environmental, social, and economic effects.
 A sustainability appraisal ensures that potential environmental effects are given full consideration alongside social and economic issues.

 Previous stages of the new local plan were accompanied by earlier drafts of the sustainability appraisal.
 This includes the draft Princes Risborough Town Plan, which now forms a part of the Wycombe District Local Plan.